 Another good tip here is to make sure your Instagram is a business account.
-Once on a business account, you’ll see quick stats every time you login.
+It means you are ready to go if you run Instagram ads in the future.
+Plus, once you are on an Instagram business account, you’ll see quick stats every time you log in.
 It will tell you how many people have visited your profile page.
 Learn this number.
-Memorise it.
+Memorize it.
 And check it daily.

 If it’s going down, you need to switch gears.
 You need to start encouraging followers to click on your profile page.
 If that number goes on, then pat yourself on the back – you are doing a great job.
 It’s a simple but effective metric that will help you make sure Instagram is working right for your business.

 Create an optin page to capture email addresses